jianyu-niu/jianyu-niu.github.io/_pages/about.md

 Short Bios
 ------
 I am currently a research associate at the [Department of Computer Science and Engineering](http://cse.sustech.edu.cn/en) of [Southern University of Science and Technology](https://www.sustech.edu.cn/en/) (SUSTech).
 I received my Ph.D. degree from the University of British Columbia in 2021.
-My advisors are [Chen Feng](https://engineering.ok.ubc.ca/about/contact/chen-feng/).
-I obtained my master's and bachelor's degrees from Northwestern Polytechnical University in 2017 and 2014 respectively.
+My advisors is [Chen Feng](https://engineering.ok.ubc.ca/about/contact/chen-feng/).
+I obtained my master's and bachelor's degrees from Northwestern Polytechnical University in 2017 and 2014, respectively.

 News
 ------